novicecoder205/Book-Sale-Data-Analyst-Project/README.md

 Are the many columns of the dataset.

 ## Task:

 .
 Finding correlations between columns or relational name.

 .
 Finding out which Author have the highest rating.

 .
-Fiding out which book make the tops sales, and it's rank on the units sold.
+Finding out which book make the tops sales, and it's rank on the units sold.

 .
-Findingout the Raiting comparatively for all books.
+Finding out the Raiting comparatively for all books.